gleber/dotfiles/README.md

 [![Build Status](https://travis-ci.org/gleber/dotfiles.svg?branch=master)](https://travis-ci.org/gleber/dotfiles)

 This is gleber's dotfiles.
-It is roughly based on xero's repo.
 It tries to provide both semi-permanent configuration and semi-permanent application versions.
 It supplies `install.sh` script, which sets up most apps and configs using Nix, Stow and myrepos.
 This config makes use of gpg encryption to store some sensitive information in the public github.
 For more details read `private/README.md`.

+It was originally inspired by xero's dotfiles.

 ## Installation